witseie-elen4010/2025-group-lab-002/README.md

    Once at least 3 players are present, the host can begin.

 3. **Clue Phase:**
-   Each player gives a one-word clue describing their word.
+   Each player gives a clue (maximum 20 characters) describing their word.

 4. **Discussion Phase:**
    Players have 30 seconds to discuss and debate who seems suspicious.